passivestar/substance-tools/README.md

 - Substance Painter Path
 - Texture output folder name.
 Default is `textures`
 - Texture Set Name Regex - Regular expression used to determine the texture set name by the texture file name.
 Usually the texture set name goes first and is separated from other info by the first "_".
 Default value is `(.+?)_`
+- Auto Export FBX - Automatically export collections when opening the active collection in Substance